Last updated on January 26th, 2023 at 04:10 pm

 Header Bidding vs Exchange Bidding: Ad Network Partners List

-Exchange Bidding has 12 platforms that it has partnered with which includes MobFox, Rhythmone and Sovrn is regionally restricted to Americas and Europe only, with COMET works only in North America, and AerServ working in Americas only.
+Exchange Bidding has 12 platforms that it has partnered with which include MobFox, RhythmOne and Sovrn are regionally restricted to the Americas and Europe only, with COMET working only in North America, and AerServ working in the Americas only.
 Other than that, they have Index Exchange, OpenX, Rubicon Project, Smaato and TripleLift.
-Header Bidding has a good number of partners, that they collaborate with and the same includes, Criteo, Google(EBDA), Facebook, Amazon, AppNexus, Index Exchange, AOL Marketplace, Rubicon, OpenX and Centro.
+Header Bidding has a good number of partners, that they collaborate with and the same includes, including Criteo, Google(EBDA), Facebook, Amazon, AppNexus, Index Exchange, AOL Marketplace, Rubicon, OpenX and Centro.
 While Header bidding is developed using prebid which is open source, Exchange bidding is a custom solution developed by Google.
-The list of partners are comparatively higher in a header bidding setup, however, the biggest ones apart from Appnexus finds a place in Google’s Exchange bidding as well.
+The list of partners is comparatively higher in a header bidding setup, however, the biggest ones apart from Appnexus find a place in Google’s Exchange bidding as well.